keberso/aws-eks-workshop/README.md

 ## [Install Kubernetes Tools - Lab 1](./1-install-kubernetes-tools)

-Install Kubernetes tools into your Cloud9 Development Enviornment needed for the rest of the labs.
+In this lab, we will install Kubernetes tools into your Cloud9 Development Enviornment needed for the rest of the labs.

 ## [Building your First EKS Cluster! - Lab 2](./2-build-eks-cluster-eksctl)